apaf1/Moodlights/README.md

  - update state           -->     void updateState()
  - run animations         -->     executed in main loop

+The code is divided into to parts that are clearly marked, and can be found in the following order
+1. Controll code
+2. Led animation code

 Feel free to add more animations!

 Check list for adding new animations: